Cisco ASA Transparent Mode –

-Network and Security administrators working on new setup or migration of applications/services may face challenge of configuring Cisco ASA in transparent mode in order to have minimal design changes and to meet some key Business requirements like support for non-IP traffic,minimal change to IP address structure and Routing etc.
+Network and Security administrators working on new setup or migration of applications/services may face the challenge of configuring Cisco ASA in a transparent mode in order to have minimal design changes and to meet some key Business requirements like support for non-IP traffic, minimal change to IP address structure and Routing etc.

 This article will help understand the Transparent Mode in cisco ASA Firewall and how to configure the same.

 1st let’s understand what we are getting out by using Firewall in Transparent mode :

 Benefits of Using a Firewall in Transparent Mode –

 - No change to existing IP addressing or Servers.

 - Routing protocols can establish adjacencies through the firewall

 - Protocols such as HSRP, VRRP, GLBP can pass.

 - Non-IP traffic can be allowed (IPX, MPLS, BPDUs

 Key Characteristics of ASA Firewall When Configured InTransparent Mode –